Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves

 Choosing Clay Blades and Tissue Blades

-Both clay blades and tissue blades are essential tools for working with polymer clay.
-I recommend saving your tissue blades for when you really need them, such as for shaving slices from a mokume gane stack.
-Once a tissue blade loses its initial razor-sharp edge (it doesn't take many uses for this to happen), use it as a clay blade and open a fresh tissue blade for slicing your mokume stacks.
-Always clean your clay blades and tissue blades thoroughly after each use by folding a paper towel into a thick pad, wetting it with rubbing alcohol / isopropyl alcohol, and drawing each side of the blade firmly against the alcohol-soaked pad.
-DO NOT fold the alcohol-soaked paper towel around the edge of the blade and try to clean both sides of the blade at once...especially if you are cleaning a tissue blade!
-The blade can slice through the folded paper towel and right into your hand.
+Always clean your clay blades and tissue blades thoroughly after each use.
+Fold a paper towel into a thick pad, wet it with rubbing alcohol or isopropyl alcohol, then draw each side of the blade firmly against the alcohol-soaked pad.
+Important: Do not fold the alcohol-soaked paper towel around the edge of the blade and try to clean both sides of the blade at once, especially if you are cleaning a tissue blade, since it can slice through the folded paper towel and into your hand.

 Tip: I like to color the unsharpened edge of the blade on both sides with bright red nail polish or model paint (e.g., Testors brand) or cut a narrow strip of electrical tape the same length as the blade and fold it over the unsharpened edge.
-That way I can tell at a glance which is the "business end" (the uncolored edge) and which is the "safe edge" (the colored edge) before I even touch the blade.
+That way I can tell at a glance which is the safe edge and which is the sharp edge before touching the blade.

 Always Use a Pasta Machine Dedicated Exclusively to Polymer Clay Use

 If you plan to make more than the occasional piece in polymer clay, you'll want to own a polymer clay-dedicated pasta machine.
 If you want to make pasta also, you'll need a separate machine dedicated exclusively for food use.
 Never let uncured polymer clay touch anything that will touch food.

 Choosing a Dedicated Pasta Machine for Polymer Clay Use